marteinn/robotlegs-viewmachine/README.md

 View Machine is a light weight state handling tool for RobotLegs, heavily influenced by Django it uses regular expressions to control the states in a application.
 Taking advantage of RobotLegs mapView and its own bindToView, you will be up and ready in a heartbeat.

+**Please not that this library is here for historical purposes, it is no longer maintained**

 Usage
 -------
 	// Basically you start off with using your RobotLegs context.